Valkea/OC_AI_01/README.md

 Create a `secrets.txt` file in the project folder, and copy KEY1 (or KEY2) on the first line and the END_POINT on the second line (the values only).

-Without this file and valid credentiels, the Python script won't be able to proceed.
+Without this file and valid credentials, the Python script won't be able to proceed.

 ## Notebook